aichaku/aichaku.github.io/_posts/d/2015-08-17-tree-traversal.md

 ---
 layout: post
-title: Expressions from Arirang Radio
+title: Tree Traversal
 category: d
 tags: [algorithm]
 ---

-### Tree Traversal
+** NOTE: Sample source codes will be uploaded soon.**

+### Why do we use tree traversal algorithm?
 A tree traversal refers to a specific order in which to trace the nodes of a tree.
 There are 3 common tree traversals